Russia's Putin calls NGO inspections "routine"

 He said he expected that the inspections would end soon and that the state would begin trying to force groups deemed involved in political activity to register as "foreign agents" later this year.

-(Additional reporting by Alissa de Carbonnel; Editing by Steve Gutterman, Michael Roddy and Paul Simao)
+(Additional reporting by Alissa de Carbonnel; Editing by Steve Gutterman and Michael Roddy)